ianrrees/ianrrees.github.io/_posts/2023-07-03-vsp-hacking.markdown

 have stock of this part - I haven't requested quotes from any, but it's good to know that it might be possible to buy a fresh micro.

+The MCU has a 20MHz XTAL

 IC201 is the audio chip

 CN1 is the connector the car's wiring harness

 CN2 is a debug connector for IC402

+This board has been slightly modified already, and since the micro on it doesn't have the stock firmware anymore, I won't have a lot more use for it.
+Current thinking is to strip and scan the PCB (using [this technique]({{ site.url }}/2019/05/29/making-your-pcb-design-fit-with-someone-else's.html)) to make it a bit easier to trace out the wiring.

+IC402 wiring:

 | Pin Number | Pin name | Description          |
 | 23         | P130     | LED (also reset out) |

 ### 285N6 5SK0A (Leaf ZE1)
-Appears very similar 3NF0C.
+Appears very similar to 3NF0C.
 Same PCB and main chips, but a number of parts are not populated - for instance Q305, Q306, C317, P2, R326.
 Maybe the later VSPs don't play to speaker in the driver footwell?